-Katie, a Northern Virginia native, joined the JFD Board in September 2015.
+Katie Davis, Chair, a Northern Virginia native, joined the JFD Board in September 2015.
 She grew up performing in a variety of classical dance styles, including ballet, jazz, and lyrical, and continues to add new styles like hip hop and modern to her repertoire.
 As JFD secretary, she looks forward to sharing her love of dance and artistic expression with a broader audience and giving back to the local arts community in a meaningful way.
 Katie graduated from the University of Virginia with degrees in Economics and Psychology.
 She currently works as a business manager for a global communications firm in Washington, D.C.

 Shelby Hettenbach, Secretary, is an alum of the University at Albany where she graduated with a B.A. in Linguistics and Psychology.
 Shelby has a background in sexual violence advocacy and prevention and has worked with survivors of Human Trafficking in various roles for the past 2 years.
 She has a passion for dance and grew up performing pointe, ballet, and modern dance.
 Shelby strongly believes in dance as a form of self-expression and personal growth.
 Currently, Shelby serves as an advocate and Behavior Therapist.
 In her free time, she enjoys spending time outdoors with her partner and rescue dog.

 Christine Tarrago, Treasurer, was raised in Germany where she enjoyed an education in classical ballet and piano.
 After graduating with her MBA from the Universitaet Augsburg, she lived in multiple European countries pursuing her professional finance career before relocating to the United States in 2005.
 Christine is a strong believer in the performing arts as an expression of emotion and feelings and has stayed attuned to the performing arts community since childhood.
 Her further belief in the arts playing an intrinsic substantial part of a community led her to join the JFD board in January 2017.